sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 The darkness within us.
 It has swallowed us.
 There is nothing left.
 No ray — inside or outside.
 Inside.
 Or outside, _us_.

+We're at the bottom.
+Deep.
+Paralyzed.
+Shrouded in darkness.
+A darkness that engulfs us.
+We are in space.
+In the space that we are.
+Which is ourselves.
+We breathe - heavily.
+Everything.
+Everything around us and within us.
+Everything is so empty.
+So numb.
+Without emotion.
+Without shapes.
+So unreal.
+So lost.
+So meaningless.

+Inert matter.

+But suddenly we sense something.
+Something subtle.
+Silence.
+Our breath, perhaps?
+Or a heartbeat?
+Maybe a ray of light?
+That last ray of light.
+A ray that gracefully danced its way under the heavy fabric.
+The cloth under which that space is hidden.
+The space that hides the burden of the past.
+Fears.
+Wounds.
+Convictions.
+Unfulfilled desires.
+Unfulfilled dreams.
+Our selves.
+The real _us_.
+The self we gave up.
+By choice.
+With our _own_ permission.